-The following digest of guidelines is intended as a quick reference to policies found in the Academic Bulletin, Faculty Handbook and/or the Student Handbook.
-Additional information on each policy can be found in these sources or by calling the Director of Academic Advising, Shirley King, at x1080.
+The following digest of guidelines is intended as a quick reference to policies found in the Academic Bulletin, Academic Handbook (for faculty) and/or the Student Handbook.
+Additional information on each policy can be found in these sources or by calling the Dean of Advising.
 The organization of the topics covered is roughly sequential.

 1. Classroom Assignments/Class Meeting Times - Changes in classrooms can be made if the enrollment of mobility-impaired students warrants relocation.
 Please contact the Registrar's Office.

 2. First Class Meeting - During the first couple of class meetings (no later than second meeting), class enrollment should be verified, syllabi passed out, regular office hours and attendance policy announced.
 It is a tolerated practice to permit students to sit in on a class for a few meetings without formally selecting the class.
 Generally, these students are either "testing the water" or keeping up with the course while waiting for an enrollment vacancy to occur.
 Such students should let the instructors know who they are in order to keep them apprised of the true enrollment situation.